 Best uses for direct thermal printing are for simple images, such as:

 - Various barcode applications

 Determining the Right Thermal Printer for your business

 Now that we know which kind of thermal printers do what, it's time to decide which type of printer will be best for our facility's needs.

 Direct thermal printers have limited printing capacities, but most thermal transfer printers have the capability of printing either thermal transfer or direct thermal.
-This versatility is very valuable if a business needs its thermal printer to do both methods of printing, but if they only need direct thermal capabilities, these thermal printers are generally less expensive.
+This versatility is very valuable if a business needs to do both methods of printing, but if they only need direct thermal capabilities, these thermal printers are generally less expensive.
 If your business requires any kind of labeling - from pipe marking to OSHA compliance - then a thermal transfer printer will be the smart choice.

-For those looking for thermal printers that are easy to use, fast, and have industrial-strength toughness, LabelTac® Printersare the best option.
+For those looking for thermal transfer printers that are easy to use, fast, and have industrial-strength toughness, LabelTac® Printersare the best option.
 This line of printers was designed to serve the needs of industrial facilities.
 These printers come with LabelSuite™ software, which makes it easy to design labels to fit your company's needs, and to include OSHA-compliant headings and signal words.